Pernoshend/Echo-Mini-Themes/README.md

 -------------------------------------------------------------
 **How Install?**

-Just drop .IMG file in internal storage of device (Not microSD card) and reboot.
+FIRST EJECT MICROSD CARD!
+After, drop .IMG file in internal storage of device and reboot.
 You will see screen about updating, wait and you will have custom theme

 **How Restore?**